lform/lwind/readme.md

 - **Main colors** are named following a `primary`, `secondary`, `tertiary` logic for the main brand colors.
   - Each has a `light` and `dark` (up-shade / down-shade) version
   - Each has a `fg` version for the color to use for foreground text on a background with this color, eg buttons
-- **Secondary colors** are added as numeric values to the `accents` list, eg `accent-1`.
+- **Accent colors** are added using descriptive names, eg `accent-sand`, `accent-cement`.
+Use numeric names (`accent-1`) only if no descriptive name fits.
 This allows for as many accents to be added as necessary to accommodate a design.
 - **Grays** are labeled using Tailwind's numbering system.
 A full 11-step scale is included: `50`, `100`, `200`, `300`, `400`, `500`, `600`, `700`, `800`, `900`, `950`.
 - **Black & whites** are defined in the `black` and `white` keys, as well as their transparent versions equivalents `white-transparent` and `black-transparent`